braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 An _App clip_ is a small part of your app that can be quickly accessed without installation by visiting a URL or scanning a QR code.

-This feature give users quicker access to sample your app, with an opportunity to either upgrade to the full app experience, or auto-delete after a period of inactivity.
+This feature gives users quicker access to sample your app, with an opportunity to either upgrade to the full app experience or auto-delete after a period of inactivity.

 To learn more about App Clips, see [Apple's App Clip Documentation](https://developer.apple.com/app-clips/)